Test Deployment Overview

 File not found.
 If you specified the file by using an absolute path, make sure that the path exists.
 Also, make sure that you checked the file into source control by using an absolute path.

-If you used a relative path, make sure that the root is at the location you expect. if the path contains an environment variable, make sure that the variable is set properly.
+If you used a relative path, make sure that the root is at the location that you expect. if the path contains an environment variable, make sure that the variable is set correctly.
 If you are using a relative path that includes a configuration-specific directory such as Debug\bin\program.xls, are you currently using a different configuration so that the file does not exist in the expected location?

 Access denied.
 Make sure that you have access to the file that must be copied to the deployment folder.